Morpheuslabs-io/neo-sample-python-sc/README.md

 If you are not familiar with the ML BPaaS yet, you may refer to "https://docs.morpheuslabs.io/docs/overview" understand the basic concept and the operations required:

-- create a new Blockchain in Blockchain Ops
+- create a new Neo private network in "Blockchain Ops - Neo"
-- download an application from Application Library
+- download apps using Application Library
-- create a new workspace
-- Use CDE
+- Manage workspace in CDE

 ## Setup Env